• Home

 Kim was born and raised in Great Neck, New York, and she received her Bachelor's and Master's degrees in Social Work from Adelphi University.
 Kim is married to Langston Johnson and is a proud mother of three amazing daughters, Robyn, Renee, and Ryanna.
 She is a member of Mt.
 Pleasant Missionary Baptist Church in Orlando and a proud member of her beloved sorority Alpha Kappa Alpha, Inc. She loves to exercise, roller skate, and spend time with her family.

-A PEN Award-winning author, Dr. Ortiz's book, An African American and Latinx History of the United States, was identified by Fortune Magazine in 2020 as one of the “10 books on American history that reflects the United States”.
+A PEN Award-winning author, Dr. Ortiz's book, An African American and Latinx History of the United States, was identified by Fortune Magazine in 2020 as one of the “10 books on American history that reflect the United States”.
 He is a consultant and narrator for John Leguizamo’s American Historia docuseries on Latino history that will air on PBS this fall.
 Dr. Ortiz was a consultant and narrator for Henry Louis Gates Jr.’s The Black Church: This is Our Story.
 This Is Our Song, which premiered on PBS in 2021.

 Other awards include the National Archives Distinguished Fellow in Latinx History from 2021 to 2023 and the 2023-2024 Robert L. Hess Scholar-in-Residence at Brooklyn College.
 Between 2008 and 2024, he was a professor of history and director of the award-winning Samuel Proctor Oral History Program at the University of Florida.